R-Dson/llama-server-cli.py/README.md

 # Llama Server CLI

-A simple, user-friendly CLI tool for managing and running llama-server with multiple configuration profiles.
+A simple, user-friendly CLI tool for managing, and running, llama-server with multiple configuration profiles and providing OpenAI-compatible API access.

 ## Installation